COME JOIN US:HANDMADE CAVALCADE

 NEED TO CONVERT THE MEASUREMENTS?

-1. Download slipper templates (2 slipper tops with branch outline, 1 left sole, 1 right sole, 1 branch), resizing as desired; print onto card stock, and cut out all templates.
+This Felt Slipper tutorial is brought to you from good ole' Martha Stewart.
+These slippers make a great gift for yourself or others as they are easy to make and customize.
+Also felt is great to work with as it will not unravel when cut.1.
+Download slipper templates (2 slipper tops with branch outline, 1 left sole, 1 right sole, 1 branch), resizing as desired; print onto card stock, and cut out all templates.

 2. Cut equal rectangles of heather-brown felt, salmon felt, and fusible webbing (leaving 1 side of paper backing on), each large enough to accommodate 2 slipper tops.